A guide to getting the best e-liquid

 Some better e liquid manufacturers in China now have stringent hi-tech manufacturing plants with advanced quality control and also offer certifications of MSDS and TUV VOM in order to comply with a reputable standard of quality together with a standardised safety module of their products having undergone an array of tests covering their e-liquid contents.

-It must be said however that currently there is no strict legislation governing e liquids specifically, so you need to be vigilant – only use e-liquid that is lab tested and from a reputable source.
+It must be said however that currently there is no strict legislation governing e liquids specifically, so you need to be vigilant.
+TPD regulations cover e cigarettes generally.
+So only use e-liquid that is lab tested and from a reputable source.
 Spend some time making sure you get the best vaping starter kit and best e-liquid to go with it.
 The NHS News site reports “…e-cigarettes are only covered by general product safety legislation… and we cannot be sure of their ingredients or how much nicotine they contain”.
 There are many research documents on-line that show the dangers of some e-liquids containing impurities that are not suitable for human consumption.

 Electronic Cigarette to Tobacco Conversions